salixzs/AspNetCore.JsonExceptionHandler/README.md

 }
 ```

-It could come handy to ignore user canceled operations when using async code with CancellationToken.
+It could come handy to ignore user cancelled operations when using async code with CancellationToken.

 #### That's basically it.
 Happy error handling!